-Console Label/MBean

-Attribute Value Description Reconnect Policy NoneProducer Determines which JMS client objects are implicitly refreshed upon a network disconnect or server reboot.
+Console Label/MBean Attribute Val ue Description Reconnect Policy ReconnectPolicy • None Producer (default) All Determines which JMS client objects are implicitly refreshed upon a network disconnect or server reboot.
 It only affects the implicit refresh of Connections, Sessions, Producers, and Consumers derived from this Connection Factory.
 This attribute does not affect Destination or ConnectionFactory objects in the JMS client, since those objects are always refreshed implicitly.
-Nor does it affect the QueueBrowser object in the JMS client, since that object is never refreshed.
-ReconnectPolicy Flocucer (default) All Reconnect Blocking Time ReconnectBlockingTimeMillis 6000 Determines how long any synchronous JMS calls, such as producer.send(), consumer.receive(), and session.createBrowser() will block the calling thread before giving up on a JMS client reconnect in progress.
-TotalReconnectPeriodMillis -1 Determines how long JMS clients should keep retrying to connect after either the initial network disconnect or the last synchronous JMS call attempt (whichever occurs most recently), before giving up retrying.
+Nor does it affect the QueueBrowser object in the JMS client, Reconnect Blocking Time ReconnectBlockingTimeMillis 600 0 Determines how long any synchronous JMS calls, such as producer.send(), consumer.receive(), and session.createBrowser() will block the calling thread -1 before giving up on a JMS client reconnect in progress.
+Determines how long JMS clients should keep retrying to connect after either the initial network disconnect or the last synchronous JMS call attempt (whichever occurs most recently), before giving up retrying.